-There were 1,105,500 options granted in the three months ended March 31, 2023 under the Company's retention program, which were granted to the continuing employees that were not subject to the Company's strategic restructuring plan.
+There were 1,105,500 options granted in the six months ended June 30, 2023 under the Company's retention program, which were granted to the continuing employees that were not subject to the Company's strategic restructuring plan.

-All of the options granted in the three months ended March 31, 2023, have a maximum contractual term of ten years and have a vesting schedule in which 25% vest on the first anniversary of the grant date and the remainder vest ratably on a monthly basis over the next 36 months, provided in each case that the recipient remains an employee of the Company through each vesting date.
-The expected term for the options granted in the three months ended March 31, 2023 was 6.25 years and the risk-free interest rate was approximately 3.5%.
+All of the options granted in the three months ended June 30, 2023, have a maximum contractual term of ten years.
+During the three months ended June 30, 2023, 83,700 options were granted to non-executive directors, which will vest on the first anniversary of the grant date, provided that in each case that the recipient remains as a non-executive director through vesting date.
+The expected term for the options granted to certain non-executive directors was 5.5 years and the risk-free interest rate was approximately 3.9%.
+The remaining 124,500 options granted in the three months ended June 30, 2023, have a vesting schedule in which 25% vest on the first anniversary of the grant date and the remainder vest ratably on a monthly basis over the next 36 months, provided in each case that the recipient remains an employee of the Company through each vesting date.
+The expected term for these options granted in the three months ended June 30, 2023 was 6.25 years, and the risk-free interest rate was approximately 3.9%.

 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option pricing model.
 The Company's public trading commenced in September 2018, and, as a result, there is only limited available historical volatility experience.
-Therefore, we estimate our expected share price volatility based on a combination of the historical volatility of a group of publicly traded peer companies and the historical volatility of the Y-mAbs share price, and we expect to continue to do so until such time as we have adequate historical data regarding the volatility of our own traded share price.
-The expected term of our stock options has been determined utilizing the "simplified" method for awards as we have limited historical data to support the expected term assumption.
+Therefore, the Company estimates expected share price volatility based on a combination of the historical volatility of a group of publicly traded peer companies and the historical volatility of the Y-mAbs share price, and the Company expects to continue to do so until such time as the Company has adequate historical data regarding the volatility of its own traded share price.
+The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards as it has limited historical data to support the expected term assumption.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
-The expected dividend yield is based on the fact that we have never paid cash dividends on shares of our common stock and do not expect to pay any cash dividends in the foreseeable future.
-There were no significant changes to the inputs included in the Black-Scholes option pricing model during the period ended March 31, 2023.
+The expected dividend yield is based on the fact that the Company has never paid cash dividends on shares of its common stock and the Company does not expect to pay any cash dividends in the foreseeable future.
+There were no significant changes to the inputs included in the Black-Scholes option pricing model during the period ended June 30, 2023.

-As of March 31, 2023, we had \$23,597,000 of unrecognized compensation related to employee stock options that are expected to vest over a period of 2.83 years.
+As of June 30, 2023, the Company had \$20,523,000 of unrecognized compensation expense related to employee stock options that are expected to vest over a period of 2.74 years.